Skip to main content

 Fuelvia OilPrice

-IEA Warns of Massive Oil Surplus in 2027 as Middle East Supply Returns
+IEA Sees Massive Oil Surplus in 2027 as Middle East Supply Returns

 Share

-The IEA forecasts a 5 million bpd oil surplus in 2027 as Middle East supply rebounds, potentially reshaping global energy markets.
+The International Energy Agency forecasts a significant oil surplus by 2027 as Middle Eastern producers ramp up output, potentially capping crude prices and reshaping energy markets.

-IEA Warns of Massive Oil Surplus in 2027 as Middle East Supply Returns
+IEA Sees Massive Oil Surplus in 2027 as Middle East Supply Returns

 Read the original article on OilPrice